 Surprisingly, this doesn’t work and Genha drags Ayane without her simulacrum into a private server of his own creation..…

 ………Okay, look, makers of any storytelling medium ever, it is possible to do rape scenes ‘correctly’ as long as it actually impacts the plot or character in a way that isn’t completely stupid or pointless.
 Even scenes like this that are as graphic as you can get without getting into hentai territory can be utilized in a manner that is not gratuitous.
 Tread lightly, however, for failure to do so may make it look like you just threw it in there to be disgusting, perverted horrible assholes who use rape for shock value.

 Guess which route this series took.

-I should mention how downright disturbing this rape scene is – and before anyone chimes in, yes this is actual rape despite taking place in The Wired.
-They’re so connected to their virtual bodies in The Wired that they feel everything that goes on while logged in, and they can and do die in there in there all the time.
-Before this went down, we saw about three Flak soldiers getting viciously murdered both in The Wired and out through their heads exploding, stabs in the neck and gunfire.
+I really need to clarify how downright disturbing this rape scene is – and before anyone chimes in, yes this is actual rape despite taking place in The Wired.
+They’re so connected to their virtual bodies in The Wired that they feel everything that goes on while logged in, and they can and do die in there all the time.
+Before this went down, we saw about three Flak soldiers getting viciously murdered both in The Wired and out via their heads exploding, stabs in the neck and gunfire.
 However, that’s not what makes this rape scene particularly horrifying.